futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 ### SQL Coordinator

-The SQL coordinator has the following responsiblities
+The SQL coordinator has the following responsibilities
 * Manage database and table schemas while user submits DDLs such as create, update, and delete tables.
 * Manage secondary indexes for tables.
 * Both table schema and indexes are stored as document in storage layer by calling K2 storage APIs.